 Centro Leon Museum: A culturally enriching space to learn, explore our roots and connect to Dominican art

 Welcome to the beautiful and vibrant city of Santiago de los Caballeros, the second-largest in the Dominican Republic.
-Famously nicknamed as “la Ciudad Corazón” (the heartland city) and historically known as the first “Santiago” of in the Western Hemisphere.
-The city was founded in 1495 as the first wave of European colonization took place in the Americas.
+Famously nicknamed as “La Ciudad Corazón” (the heartland city) and historically known as the first “Santiago” of the Western Hemisphere (there are so many).
+The city was founded in 1495 as the first wave of European colonization crushed the Americas.

 Today, Santiago is a major cultural, political, industrial, and financial hub, located in the center of the Cibao Valley; an area known for its agricultural development and exportation of Dominican cigars, rum, and textiles.
 As such, Santiago’s rich background offers an array of things to do and places to see.
 And very high on the list is a visit to el Cultural Center Eduardo León Jimenes (“Centro Leon“).

 Upon arriving at Centro Leon’s entrance, visitors will be greeted with an impressive architectural sight at the foot of idyllic fountains and a pool of water on each side.
 Once inside, take in the outstanding features of high ceilings and grandeur, as you are entering what many consider the most modern museum in all of the Caribbean.

 Museum Collections & Exhibition Spaces

 The Leon Centre offers three permanent exhibitions and a temporary one which changes per season.

 1) Signs of Identity: Dominican History, Heritage & Anthropology

 This room begins with a pitch-dark welcome until suddenly the lights from all around screens showcase aspects of Dominican culture (architecture, food, landscapes, facial features, etc).
 With a lively typical merengue playing in the background, the images flash as we envision the richness and variety that represent what being a Dominican is about.